mjz-smu/PerfKitBenchmarker/testsuite_docs/all.md

     available to multichase.
 The value of this flag contains the options to provide to taskset.
 Examples: '0x00001FE5' or '-c 0,2,5-12'.

+`--multichase_thread_count`: Number of threads (one per core), to use when
+    executing multichase.
+Passed to multichase via its -t flag.
+    (default: '1')
+    (A comma-separated list of integers or integer ranges.
+Ex: -1,3,5:7 is read as -1,3,5,6,7.)

 ### [perfkitbenchmarker.linux_benchmarks.mxnet_benchmark ](../perfkitbenchmarker/linux_benchmarks/mxnet_benchmark.py)

 #### Description: